 The Board has remanded the Veteran's claims for service connection for gastrointestinal disability, fatigue, and sleep disability due to inconsistencies in his reports and need for further medical opinion.

-The deciding factor: The Veteran’s current RLS is not related to his reported in-service insomnia as per a VA medical opinion.
-The Board finds that another medical opinion is needed regarding the relationship between the Veteran's RLS and his in-service insomnia.
+The deciding factor: The Veteran’s RLS is not related to his reported in-service insomnia as per a VA medical opinion.
+Further clarification is needed regarding whether the Veteran's current RLS may be linked to his service-connected tuberculosis treatment.

 - Claimed conditions